 - Slide film 6-8 stops

-35mm film that is in metal canisters is used by the Canon Rebel S. In addition, it is the most widely used film format and in some instances is called 135 film.
+35mm film that comes in metal canisters is used by the Canon EOS Rebel S. It is also the most popular film format and sometimes called 135 film.

 DX Coded Film

-All available 35mm film offered at this time has a DX code.
-This makes it possible for cameras to automatically detect and set the ISO of the film loaded.
+Just about all available 35mm film offered these days has DX encoding.
+This enables cameras to auto detect and set the ISO when the canister is loaded.

-You will find just a few options for where to develop 35mm film.
-For a more extensive discussion of the possible choices, look at my article on Where to Get Film Developed.
+There are a range of options for where to get film processed.
+For a more extensive discussion of the possible choices look at my article on Where to Get Film Developed.

-WARNING: Film doesn't get developed locally at big box stores and pharmacies.
-They send film off-site to be developed by a separate company.
-As a result, you will not be given your developed negatives back.
+WARNING: Film is no longer developed on location at pharmacies and big box stores.
+They send the film away to be processed by a separate company.
+This means that, you won’t get your negatives back.

 - Develop Film at Home